-A Results Item score of 50 percent represents a clear indication of good levels of performance, beneficial trends, and appropriate comparative data for the results areas covered in the Item and important to the organization's business or mission.
-Performance projections are present for some high-priority results.
-Higher scores reflect better trends and levels of performance, stronger comparative performance, and broader coverage and integration with the requirements of the business or mission.
+- Performance projections are present for some high-priority results. - Higher scores reflect better trends and levels of performance, stronger comparative performance, and broader coverage and integration with the requirements of the organization or mission.

 Baldrige Award applicants do not receive a single, final score as part of their feedback.
-They receive a scoring range for each Criteria Item, and they receive a score in two overall bands: one for Process Items and one for Results Items.
+They receive a scoring range for each Criteria Item, and they receive a score in two overall scoring bands: one for Process Items and one for Results Items.
 The descriptors for these scoring bands portray the organization's overall progress and maturity in the process and the results dimensions.
 The Scoring Band Descriptors are available at www.baldrige.nist.gov/Examiner_Resources.htm.